 Contrary to popular belief, probate is not only applicable to you if you have a valid will.
 Your estate will be probated with or without a valid will.
 If you do not have a will or if your estate is only partially covered by a will, your estate (or a portion of your estate) will be distributed according to Pennsylvania estate law.

-Pittsburgh estate lawyer G. Robert Cooper, Esq. helps clients with estate, probate, wills and trusts, and power of attorney cases.
-As an experienced Pittsburgh probate attorney, G. Robert Cooper, Esq. has been helping clients in Western Pennsylvania for many years.
+Oakmont estate lawyer G. Robert Cooper, Esq. helps clients with estate, probate, wills and trusts, and power of attorney cases.
+As an experienced Oakmont probate attorney, G. Robert Cooper, Esq. has been helping clients in Western Pennsylvania for many years.
 Wills, trusts, and powers of attorney are prepared and charged on a flat fee basis.
 Estate probate is charged at an hourly rate or, if you prefer, for a flat fee negotiated by the client and the firm prior to any work be performed.
-Call our Pittsburgh, Western Pennsylvania wills and trusts attorney at (412) 826-0600 for your free consultation today!
+Call our Oakmont, Western Pennsylvania wills and trusts attorney at (412) 826-0600 for your free consultation today!